Bimaristan: Medical records

-With Islamic hospitals advancing medicine so quickly, they needed a way to catalogue all of their findings which in the end lead to the first medical records.
-This made hospitals more efficient as they were able to check records of other patients for people that had similar symptoms and, hopefully, treat them the same way they were able to with the other patients.
-Not only did physicians keep medical records but they kept notes on patients and provided them for peer review as a way to not be held responsible for malpractice.
-This information also enabled physicians to start to notice patterns in patients more making the medicinal practices more accurate as everything is with more trials.
+With medicine in Islamic hospitals advancing so quickly, there was a need to catalogue subsequent findings, which lead to the creation of the first medical records.
+This made hospitals more efficient as they were able to check records of previous patients for those that had similar symptoms and, hopefully, treat them effectively through established methods.
+Not only did physicians keep medical records, but they kept notes on patients as well and provided them for peer review as a way to hold one another accountable against medical malpractice.
+This information also enabled physicians to notice patterns in patient symptoms, making medicinal practices more accurate through compiled evidence.
 The efficiency gained from keeping records allowed hospitals to run more smoothly and treat patients faster.
-This information also enabled physicians to start to notice patterns in patients more making the medicinal practices more accurate as everything is with more trials.
-This keeping of records ultimately lead to the accumulation of The Canon of Medicine, which is a book of medicine compiled by the Persian philosopher Avicenna (Ibn Sina) that was completed in 1025.
+This collection of medical records ultimately lead to the accumulation of The Canon of Medicine, a book of medicine compiled by the Persian philosopher Avicenna (Ibn Sina) that was completed in 1025.